hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Deploy MySQL database

-I﻿n order to show backup and restore process, [the MySQL database](https://github.com/GuopingJia/mysql-app) will be deployed as a sample stateful application to the cluster.
+I﻿n order to show backup and restore process, an MySQL database from [my GitHub repo](https://github.com/GuopingJia/mysql-app) will be deployed as a sample stateful application to the cluster.

+1. Install MySQL application

-The MySQL database requires a persistent volume to store data.
-Here is the PVC YAML manifest files:
+MySQL database requires a persistent volume to store data.
+Here is the PVC YAML manifest file:

 ```markdown
 $ cat mysql-app/base/mysql-pvc.yaml